 The Farwestern Terai is teeming with diverse flora and fauna.
-Here you can find some of the most exciting jungle safari destinations of the Indian subcontinent.
-Whether you take a four-wheeler inside the forest or explore the jungle on foot – your wildlife experience will be close-up and personal.
+Here, you can find some of the most exciting jungle safari destinations of the Indian subcontinent.
+Whether you take a four-wheeler into the forest, or explore the jungle on foot – your wildlife experience will be close-up and special.
 Farwest’s Suklaphanta Wildlife Reserve and Bardia National Park are home to some rare and endangered wildlife species.
-The one-horned rhino and royal Bengal tiger prowl in the dense forest of Terai.
-It is only in Farwest Nepal that you can follow the Tiger’s tracks on foot and eventually spot one!
-Also you will be likely to see four-horned antelopes, striped hyenas and impressive herds of swamp deer.
+The one-horned rhino and royal Bengal tiger roam the dense forests of the Terai.
+Only in Far West Nepal can you follow a tiger’s tracks on foot and eventually spot one!
+Also, you will likely be able to see four-horned antelopes, striped hyenas and impressive herds of swamp deer.
 The fauna in the rivers and wetlands is just as exciting: the Gharial crocodile and the rare Gangetic dolphins can be spotted here.